hashicorp/terraform-provider-aws/docs/contributing/data-handling-and-conversion.md

 }
 ```

-### Nested TypeList of TypeString and AWS List of String
+### Nested TypeSet of TypeString and AWS List of String

 To read: